 - Please use fresh cranberries.
 If you can’t find them, you can substitute fresh blueberries.
 Dried cranberries will alter the flavor and texture of this cake.

-- To make this recipe dairy-free, substitute the butter for vegan butter.
+- To make this recipe dairy-free, substitute the butter with vegan butter.

-- I used almond milk but other dairy-free kinds of milk will work but I do not recommend canned coconut milk.
+- I used almond milk, but other dairy-free kinds of milk will work but I do not recommend canned coconut milk.

-- This cake will keep for up to 3 days in an air-tight container or up to 4 months in the freezer.
+- This cake will keep for up to 3 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition